veicco/bcg-gamma/README.md

 # BCG Gamma Data Science Competition 2018
-This project is a solution to BCG's data science competition in Summer 2018.
+This project includes a solution to BCG's data science competition in Summer 2018.

 ## About
 The competition is based on Finnish Transport Agency's open road traffic data